a strong desire to travel and explore the world; an urge or need to seek adventure and experience new places.

-West Germany used to be the informal name of the Federal Republic of Germany during the years of separation.
-Nowadays, Western Germany is well known for its big and busy cities, such as Cologne, Düsseldorf and Frankfurt.
-However, there is so much more to see than just urban jungle!
-Visit Trier, the oldest city in the whole of Germany, take in the atmosphere in Marburg, which influenced the famous Brother Grimm tales and relax in one of the recreational Roman Thermal baths in Aachen.
+During the years of separation, the Federal Republic of Germany was informally known as West Germany.
+Today, Western Germany is famous for its big and busy cities, such as Cologne, Düsseldorf, and Frankfurt.
+However, there is much more to see than just the urban jungle!
+You can visit Trier, the oldest city in Germany, take in the atmosphere in Marburg, which influenced the famous Brother Grimm tales, and relax in one of the recreational Roman Thermal baths in Aachen.

 Eastern Germany is a cheap trip option within Germany and even though parts of it have been destroyed during the war, it still has so many beautiful destinations to offer.
 You could stay here the entire duration of your Working Holiday in Germany!
 From the Saalfeld Fairy Grottoes, to the remarkable Romanesque and half-timber architecture in Saxony-Anhalt to the many of old town centers (Altstadt) in Quedlinburg, Dresden and Bautzen.
 You should also try dishes unique to East Germany like Königsberger Klopse (German meatballs, covered in a creamy sauce with capers and lemon, and served with boiled potatoes), Spreewald pickles and the various sausages (Mettwurst, Rotwurst, Leberwurst…).